F2BEAR/curlier/README.md

 # Curlier 📦

-The courier for your curl requests.
+The courier for your `curl` requests.

-A minimal, extendable and flexible CLI tool to execute saved requests using curl.
+A minimal, extensible, and flexible CLI tool to execute saved requests using `curl`.

+## Features

+- Minimal and flexible by design
+- Easily extensible via shell scripting
+- Supports .env files for secure secret management
+- Flag-based interface for easy scripting

 ## Usage